Achievable logoAchievable logo

 Books and records

-Social media posts must be kept on record for a period of 3 years, with the most recently created records in the past 2 years being easily accessible.
-This is no different than the typical recordkeeping requirement of general communications.
+Social media posts must be retained for 3 years, and records created within the most recent 2 years must be easily accessible.
+This matches the standard recordkeeping requirement for many other types of communications.

 FINRA’s advertising rules and guidance do not apply to an associated person’s personal use of social media.
 However, firms must educate their personnel on the difference between personal and business uses of social media.
 If firm personnel use a personal site for business, then this may result in a situation where the firm is unable to retain records of business-related communications as required.